 Are there any non-seismic structures, systems, and components (SSCs) surrounding the system which require evaluation for impact upon the system?

+Can the failure of the as-built Seismic Category II and non-safety SSCs impair the ability of safety-related SSCs and Regulatory Treatment of Non-Safety Systems (RTNSS) SSCs to perform their intended safety functions following a seismic event?

 Does the location of equipment facilitate manual operator action, if required?
 Are ladders, catwalks and platforms available to support manual operation?
-Are required special tools or personal protective equipment staged and available?
+Are all required special tools or personal protective equipment staged and available?

 Are base plates, hangers, and struts installed properly?